Sitemap | home > fiction books

 Forward

 "Baptism" was a story written out of hunger.
 I had been working on a collection of short stories for around seven years and no one wanted to publish it.
 It was lacking that final story, the single that every band needs to make their album a success.
 In fact, the only success I had realized as a writer was a story published by Gloria Mindock on her online journal called Istanbul Literary Review.
 The story was entitled "Ancient Hibernians."
 It the story of a young comedian's return from Santa Monica, California back to Boston to attend his favorite Irish uncle's funeral.
 With the recent capture of Whitey Bulger in that very same seaside city where I drafted "Ancient Hibernians," a Boston-Irish mob tale, "The Shebeen," and "Baptism," the fact that I wrote it and other tales about crime, addiction, and death seems quite eerie.
 As we all found out recently, Whitey Bulger lived anonymously just eight blocks away from me during the years 2002-2005 (we both had highly sought after "rent-control" apartments).
-For all I know, the leader of the Winter Hill Gang smiled walked past me as I pushed my son, William in his carriage on the 3rd Street Promenade.
+For all I know, the leader of the Winter Hill Gang smiled walked past me as I pushed my son, William in his carriage on the 3rd Street Promenade."Baptism" is a story of an addict healing, being born again, and returning to his roots, his family.
+It is about a sacred Catholic ritual that few choose to take part in.
+Gabriel Bradley is a hesitant godfather in this story but he's also the baptized as he meets a new love and is anointed by the cold New England rain as he stares out to the Charles River thinking about his failure in sunny California.
+In the end, Gabriel has found himself again and realigns his values that have been corrupted by Hollywood and his semi-success there.

 —Michael J. Atwood